kingzamzon/docs/docs/AccessControlConditions/evmCustomContractCalls.md

 sidebar_position: 2
 ---

-# Custom Contract Calls
+# EVM Custom Contract Calls

-This page defines how to create access control conditions (referred to as `evmContractConditions` in the code) based on any smart contract call on an EVM compatible network.
+This page defines how to create access control conditions (referred to as `evmContractConditions` in the code) based on any smart contract call on an EVM (Ethereum) compatible network.
 You may pass any function ABI, and define the `returnValueTest` under which access should be granted.

 ## Must have at least 1 share in a given MolochDAOv2.1 DAO